All my favorite art supplies

 Surfaces

 I really love the surface of these for oil paint.
-They are cradled which makes them easy to mount, frame, or hang.
+This brand also makes coordinating floater frames.
+(UK EU)(USA)

 Arches Huile Paper for Oil

 One of my new favorite ways to paint with oil!
 Especially with the water mixable oils.
-I can use them almost like watercolor!
+I can use them almost like watercolor then build up the thickness.
+(UK EU)(USA)

 Jackson’s Art Board Canvas Panel

-A really great option while you are learning because they are easy to store, travel with, and very easy to frame!
+A really great option while you are learning because they are affordable, easy to store, travel with, and very easy to frame!
+(UK EU)

 Brushes

-These silicone palette knives are great for blending and applying large amounts of paint.
+These silicone palette knives are great for applying large amounts of paint.
+The soft surface allows you to blend directly on the canvas.
+(UK EU)(USA)

 Misc